jmbarrie/vm-vending-machine/README.md

 - VM CPU Cores: 1
 - VM Disk Size: 10240

-Aside from installing Ansible on the images, there is currently no other changes to the base CentOS 7 Minimal ISO.
+Aside from installing Ansible on the images, there are no other changes to the base CentOS 7 Minimal ISO.

 NOTE: The Packer template is currently implemented to search for the CentOS ISO in the `packer_templates/centos/` directory, but this can be adjusted in the `builders.template.json` file.
 This will change as supported ISO's are